Skip to Content Top

 When parents divorce or separate, the question of child custody often arises.
 In California, child custody laws are governed by the state’s Family Code.
 The code provides a framework for courts to use when making child custody decisions.
 However, the ultimate goal of the court is to make a decision that is in the best interests of the child.

 In Orange County, securing knowledgeable legal representation is vital due to the nuanced intricacies of local family law.
 Understanding court preferences and regional practices can be advantageous in advocating for favorable arrangements.
 Our child custody lawyers in Irvine at Kirk & Toberty, Attorneys At Law emphasize strategic planning and thorough preparation, ensuring you are well-represented at every stage.
-Securing the support of skilled attorneys familiar with the Orange County court system can enhance your ability to protect your parental rights and fulfill your child’s needs effectively, promoting a brighter future for your family amidst the challenges of custody disputes.

 Are you in a child custody dispute?
 Call Kirk & Toberty, LLP today at (949) 416-2215 or contact us online to schedule a meeting with our Irvine child custody attorney!